Natural Mosquito Repellents: Plants That Protect and Beautify

 And appreciate bats when they flutter overhead.
 Remember that one bat can eat thousands of mosquitoes in an evening.

-One More Reason to Bring These Plants Into Your yard
+One More Reason to Bring These Plants Into Your Yard

 Oh, and one fun fact–most of these same plants can repel fleas–and deer don’t eat them!